 The Proposed Action would maintain a portion of the existing golf course as an area of open space, as well as providing additional shared open spaces that will help protect some of the open space character designated by the Land Use Map in Patterns and currently enjoyed by Village residents.
 Patterns also recommends a Gross Residential Density (GRD) of 1 to 3 dwelling units per acre.
 If the GRD is calculated based on the R-20 portion of the Project Site, the Proposed Action GRD would be 1.6, which would comply with the recommendation.
-As discussed above, the policies set forth in Patterns form the basis of the policy guidance outlined in the Greenprint plan.
-In addition, the Proposed Action preserves the important environmental features on the Project Site and contributes to economic development of the Village by strengthening the local customer base (adding new residents) and providing for the financial preservation of the Hampshire Country Club (described in detail in Chapter 2, Description of the Proposed Action preserves existing access to the coastal waters adjacent to the Project Site.
-Therefore, the Proposed Action complies with the policy framework outlined in the Greenprint plan.

-As mentioned above, in 2016, a draft update to the LWRP was published for review by the Village of Mamaroneck.
+As mentioned above, in 2014, a draft update to the LWRP was published for review by the Village of Mamaroneck.
 As of the writing of this document, the draft update is still under review and consideration by the Village and by the NYS Department of State.
 A discussion of the Local Waterfront Revitalization Plan and its pending update can be found in the previous section.